UAE announces guidelines for newborn screening

 Included in the procedures are blood spot tests, early diagnosis of genetic diseases, metabolic and endocrine disorders, as well as screening for hearing abnormalities, heart defects, and other critical congenital anomalies.

-The screening guidelines will also create a database on genetic diseases, raise community awareness about the importance of early screening for newborns
+The screening guidelines – which will be implemented in all government and private hospitals in the UAE – will also create a database on genetic diseases and raise community awareness about the importance of early screening for newborns.

+Dr Hussain Abdul Rahman Al Rand, Mohap assistant undersecretary for Public Health Sector, said: “Ensuring newborn health is a top priority and the ministry is committed to providing comprehensive preventive and therapeutic health services that adhere to the latest international standards.

+“Mohap will make every possible effort to promote disease prevention and establish robust healthcare systems designed to support healthy lifestyles across all age groups.
+This aligns with our strategic objective of enhancing overall quality of life,” he added.

 ALSO READ: